Lezaleas/Reviews-Churn/METHODOLOGY.md

 WHERE o.order_id = n.order_id;
 ```

-A simple boolean was stored in the new *had_subsequent_order* column for easier repurchase rate calculations later, by checking for if *days_to_next_order* was null or not.
+A boolean variable, *had_subsequent_order*, was added to simplify subsequent repurchase-rate calculations.
+It was derived from *days_to_next_order*, with a value of TRUE when a subsequent order was observed and FALSE when the value was null.

-Some checks were made to understand customers repurchase behavior, and to know the median time a customer will take to repurchase.
-It was 66 days:
+Additional checks were performed to better understand customer repurchase behavior, including the time elapsed between purchases.
+The median time to a subsequent purchase was found to be 66 days.
 ```sql
 WITH ranked AS (
     SELECT